International researchers

 Schooling

 Are you moving to Hamburg with school-aged children?
 The Hamburg portal provides detailed information on our diverse schooling options.
-Furthermore, Hamburg has a number of bilingual childcare centers and very international schooling options.
+Furthermore, Hamburg has a number of bilingual childcare centers and international schooling options.

 Support in special circumstances